-Courses indicated by an asterisk () do not count toward any computer science, engineering, mathematics, or natural science degree program.
+Courses indicated by an asterisk () do not count toward any mathematics requirements in business, computer science, engineering, mathematics, or natural science degree programs.

 Introduces the student to the scope of mathematics as a profession, develops a sense of mathematical curiosity and problem solving skills, identifies and reinforces the student's career choices, and provides a mechanism for regular academic advising.
 Provides integration with other first-year courses.
 Introduces applications of mathematics to areas such as engineering, physics, computer science, and finance.
 Emphasis is placed on the development of teamwork skills.
 (3-0-3) (C)